Lvtg/seq2seq-attention-comparison/README.md

 - How do the models behave as source sentences become longer?
 - How much do beam search and length penalties change the comparison?

 The project description and the final experimental conclusions are in `COURSE_PROJECT_GOAL.md` and `analysis/report_notes/final_findings.md`.
-A compact English report is available in `output/pdf/project_report.pdf`, with its editable source in `output/pdf/project_report.md`.

 ## Setup